gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    10. Upon receiving the information that SCTP has closed the Association, independently the local and remote DTLS/SCTP entities destroy the DTLS connection.

+   The verification in step 3 and 6 that all user data message has been successfully delivered to the remote ULP can be provided by the SCTP stack that implements {{RFC6458}} by means of SCTP_SENDER_DRY event (section 6.1.9 of {{RFC6458}})

    A successful SCTP shutdown will indicate successful delivery of all data.
 However, in cases of communication failures and extensive